AlexanderPaulStevens/AlexanderPaulStevens/README.md

 ### Hi there 👋

-My name is Alexander Paul M.J.
-Stevens and I am a fourth year PhD researcher at the Research Centre for Information Systems Engineering (KU Leuven).
+My name is Alexander Paul Stevens and I am a last year PhD researcher at the Research Centre for Information Systems Engineering (KU Leuven).

-- 🔭 I’m currently working around the explainability and robustness of predictive models used for outcome prediction of process data
+- 🔭 I’m currently working around the explainability and robustness of predictive models used for outcome prediction of process data.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=AlexanderPaulStevens)](https://github.com/anuraghazra/github-readme-stats)